 You will find on this page all my recommendations as well as what I personally use, how much and why, as food supplements

-I buy all my personal supplements at MyProtein since now 12 years !
-I already showed them innocently in my very first Youtube video and that's why I accepted the partnership they offered me two years later.
+I buy all my personal supplements at MyProtein for 12 years now!
+I was already showing them innocently in my very first Youtube video and that's why I accepted the partnership they offered me two years later.

-If you pass by one of my links to order on their site, the sale will be credited to me and I will receive a small commission.
-It is therefore a way for you to support me in my work if you wish !
+If you go through one of my links to order on their site, the sale will be credited to me and I will get a small commission.
+So this is a way for you to support me in my work if you wish!

-Info: If you use my code without one of my links (for example by going through Google or by typing the URL address directly), I will not touch anything.
-Only links give me a commission, the code is just there for save you to the maximum!
+Info: If you use my code without one of my links (for example by going through Google or by typing the URL directly), I won't get anything.
+Only the links give me a commission, the code is just there to save you as much as possible! 😊

-In addition to a Steel Shaker, here are the 5 products that I recommend to the vast majority of people who want to start supplementing themselves.
-In addition to that, a pre-workout can also make a difference (see below)
+In addition to a Steel ShakerHere are the 5 products that I recommend to the vast majority of people who want to start supplementing.
+In addition, a pre-workout can also make a difference (see below)

-Of course, there are protein powders of different ranges, especially cheaper ones.
-What is important to me is to have more protein for less calories per serving.
-In view of this criterion, the purer and more expensive powders like Isolate are all the more interesting, even if they require a higher budget of course.
+Of course, there are different protein powders in different ranges, including cheaper ones.
+What's important to me is to get the most protein for the least amount of calories per serving.
+With this in mind, the more expensive pure powders like Isolat are all the more interesting, even if they require a higher budget of course.

-I prefer to eat my protein rather than drink it, but since being a vegetarian their regular powder consumption makes my life much easier to have enough.
+I prefer to eat my protein rather than drink it, but since I'm a vegetarian, eating it in regular powder form makes it much easier to get enough.

-5g per day, rather after training - The most studied molecule in sports nutrition and proven to improve the ability to gain strength, muscle, and so many other benefits, completely safely and without any adverse effects! - Might as well take it without aroma, it has no taste anyway and we thus get more for our money.
+5g a day, more after training - The most studied molecule in sports nutrition and proven to improve the ability to gain strength, muscle, and so many other benefits, totally safely and without any side effects! - You might as well take it unflavored, it doesn't taste like anything anyway so you get more bang for your buck.

-The only Omega 3 supplement worth it.
-Here we have 760mg of O3 per 1g of pill, which means that which 3 pills per day if you want to achieve a scientifically recommended and effective dosage of 2-3g of O3 per day.
-Taking 1-2 generic pills per day at 300mg of O3 each is almost a waste of money because less than a third of the effective intake.
-There are Omega 3 Vegan based on algae, but precisely, the contribution is low (375mg per capsule) and would thus require to swallow a lot.
+The only Omega 3 supplement worth taking.
+Here we have 760mg of O3 per 1g of pill, which allows you to take only 3 pills per day if you want to reach a scientifically recommended and effective dosage of 2-3g of O3 per day.
+Taking 1-2 generic pills a day at 300mg of O3 each is thus almost a waste of money as less than a third of the effective intake.
+There are Omega 3 Vegan based on seaweed, but the intake is low (375mg per capsule) and would require you to swallow a lot.

-2g per day, after training - Along with Creatine, the amino acid L-Carnitine is the only supplement that can provide a real plus after training.
-It has been studied to significantly reduce muscle pain as well as accelerate recovery between two sessions.
-Found naturally in meat and dairy products, it is all the more recommended for those who consume little or no (like me haha).
-Personally, I much prefer to take it in powder, which I add to my Creatine and to my possible shaker of Proteins post-workout.
+2g per day, post-workout - Along with Creatine, the amino acid L-Carnitine is the only supplement that can provide a real boost after training.
+It has been shown to significantly reduce muscle soreness as well as speed up recovery between sessions.
+Naturally found in meat and dairy products, it is even more recommended for those who do not consume any or very little (like me haha).
+Personally, I prefer to take it in powder form, which I add to my Creatine and to my post-workout protein shaker.

-One pill a day (2500 IU) in autumn & winter.
-Such an important vitamin and very difficult to obtain in sufficient quantity without exposure to the sun!
+One pill per day (2500 IU) in autumn & winter.
+Such an important vitamin and very difficult to get in sufficient quantity without sun exposure!

 Half a pill a day, very complementary to my vegetarian diet (Vitamin B12, in particular).

 Two capsules per day.
-Contains Collagen, which has been studied to improve joint health, which is why I care about my sport.
+Contains Collagen, which has been studied to improve joint health, which is what I am concerned about with my sport.

-One pill a day, just to be sure not to run out.
+One pill a day, just to make sure you don't run out.

-1 pill 200mg - Increases muscle strength and endurance, among others.
+1 x 200mg pill - Increases muscle strength and endurance, among other things.

 4g - Reduces fatigue induced by physical activity and increases muscular and cardiovascular endurance.
-In fact, this amino acid works like Creatine, you just need to take it regularly to benefit from it, anytime, but it's more practical in the pre-workout as a result.
-The tingling is normal and harmless.
+In fact, this amino acid works like Creatine, you just have to take it regularly to benefit, no matter when, but it's more convenient in pre-workout.
+Tingling is normal and harmless.

-8g - Increases muscular and cardiovascular endurance and helps reduce muscle pain.
+8g - Increases muscular and cardiovascular endurance and helps reduce muscle soreness.

-200mg - Works in synergy with Caffeine (recommended to take the same amount) and improves concentration, attention and cognition.
+200mg - Works synergistically with Caffeine (recommended to take the same amount) and improves concentration, attention and cognition.

 3g of HMB when training on an empty stomach - Eliminates the possibility of muscle loss on an empty stomach.
-Better and cheaper per dose than BCAAs, which are the same with a 10g dose, which will contain the 3g of HMB we are interested in.
+Better and cheaper per dose than BCAA's, which amount to the same thing with a 10g dose, which will contain the 3g of HMB we are interested in.

-The BCAAs having been studied to be of no use other than that (and to make a lot of money for the sellers of course), since I take HMB instead, I never take BCAAs.
+Since BCAA's have been studied as serving no purpose other than that (and making the sellers lots of money of course), since I take HMB instead, I never take BCAA's.

-All of this in water represents my complete Pre-Workout.
-To take 20-30 minutes before training for a serious boost!
+All this in water is my complete Pre-Workout.
+Take it 20-30 minutes before your workout for a serious boost!

-It is of course possible to buy a pre-workout already done, and I sometimes use these which are well composed:
+It is of course possible to buy a ready-made pre-workout, and I sometimes use these which are well composed:

-Alpha Pre-Workout - All the ingredients are well dosed for an effective boost and finally with a good taste! (apple my favorite)
+Alpha Pre-Workout - All the ingredients are well proportioned for an effective boost and finally with a good taste! (apple my favorite)

 The Pump - For the same thing but without caffeine, ideal for training later in the day.

-Why not just grab one out of the box rather than having to build our own from multiple packages?
-Good question !
+Why not just get one ready to use rather than having to create our own from several packages?
+Good question!

 - Very practical, well dosed, quick and easy to take.
 The biggest advantage, especially if the budget allows it.

-- The presence of certain interesting ingredients but difficult to find separately (I am thinking in particular of Betaine Anhydrous).
+- The presence of some interesting ingredients but difficult to find separately (I think in particular of Betaine Anhydrous).

-The advantages of making your own Pre-Workout mix:
+The benefits of making your own Pre-Workout mix:

-- We know exactly what's in it, why and in what quantity.
+- You know exactly what's in it, why and how much.

-- We avoid a bunch of unnecessary ingredients (as is always the case otherwise, because a long list of ingredients gives the impression of having more "Boost" for your money), or potentially unwanted, such as sweeteners .
+- You avoid a bunch of unnecessary ingredients (as is always the case otherwise, as a long list of ingredients gives the impression of getting more "Boost" for your money), or potentially undesirable ones, like sweeteners.

-- This is cheaper by the portion, because you pay a lot less for the big marketing that is used for these branded products, which are additionally filled with complexes of proprietary ingredients (the ingredients with bizarre names, with Copyright or Trademark, without details of what 'they contain and are best avoided in general because they are often used just to make money).
+- It's cheaper per serving, because you pay much less for the heavy marketing that goes into these branded products, which are also filled with proprietary ingredient complexes (ingredients with weird names, with Copyright or Trademark, with no details of what they contain, and which are best avoided in general because they are often used just to make money).

-As Snacks, I am also a fan of their Peanut butter and Cashew Nuts, which are certainly more suitable and easier to manage in mass gain than in dryness, because I have trouble stopping once the jar is open 😁
+As for snacks, I am also a fan of their Peanut Butteras well as Cashew Nuts, which are definitely more suitable and manageable when gaining mass than when drying, because I have a hard time stopping once the jar is opened 😁

-I recently tested Flavdrops, natural flavors to add a few mini drops to boost the taste of anything.
-I'm trying not to become addicted to it, but I tested strawberries in my 0% fromage blanc and I was really surprised at the effectiveness and the good taste!
+I recently tested Flavdropswhich are natural flavors that you can put in a few mini-drops to boost the taste of anything.
+I try not to get addicted to them, but I tested strawberry in my 0% cottage cheese and I was really surprised by the efficiency and the good taste!

-I also order whenever my stock is exhausted Organic Chia Seeds (a super-seed with nothing but good), Organic Cocoa Powder (only the cocoa you want, no sugar!) as well as Coconut Oil (one of the most resistant to high temperatures, ideal for cooking)
+I also order each time I run out of Organic Chia Seeds (a super-seed with nothing but goodness), some Organic Cocoa Powder (only the cocoa we want, no sugar!) as well as Coconut Oil (one of the most resistant to high temperatures, ideal for cooking)

-And when greed takes me, I also sometimes take protein bars.
-I only take these, because after careful analysis on my part, these are the ones that provide the most protein / calories, the most important factor in my opinion.
+And when I have a sweet tooth, I also sometimes take protein bars.
+I only take these because after careful analysis on my part, they provide the most protein/calories, the most important factor in my opinion.
 The taste is also very good!

-We are no longer talking about supplements, but I have tested and adopted several clothing also, here are my favorites (which you will often see on my Insta & Youtube):
+We're not talking about complements anymore, but I've tested and adopted several garments as well, here are my favorites (which you'll see often on my Insta & Youtube):

-Tank Tops: Classic Gray, Classic Black, Cobalt Blue
+Tank tops: Classic Grey, Classic Black, Cobalt Blue

-Yes, I remain generally in the classic (but effective) 🙃
+Yes, I'm sticking overall with the classic (but effective) 🙃

-All my supplements and their dosages, especially in pre-workout, are in accordance with the most recent scientific research which proves their effectiveness.
-The impartial reference site (in English) for research and all your questions about the usefulness of a supplement / ingredient, as well as the origin of my sources: Examine.com
+All my supplements and their dosages, especially in pre-workout, are in accordance with the most recent scientific research that proves their effectiveness.
+The impartial reference site for research and all your questions about the usefulness of a supplement/ingredient, as well as the origin of my sources: Examine.com